Post Self Defense Support: The Buyer's Guide

 How solvent is the Network?

 We have never operated in the red and have never incurred debt.
 Instead, we started the Network conservatively and always maintained a positive bank balance, with no liabilities.
-Since starting at zero in 2008, we have built up our Legal Defense Fund (at the time of this update, April 2016) to over $725,000.
+Since starting at zero in 2008, we have built up our Legal Defense Fund (at the time of this update, Aug.
+2016) to $800,000, having drawn on it to pay attorney fees on behalf of thirteen members.

 The Network’s leadership deposits 25% of all dues into a separate account, our Legal Defense Fund, which we reserve exclusively for the legal defense of Network members.
 We also receive contributions to build up the Fund, and of course, 100% of these donations go into the Fund so it continues to increase, despite drawing from it several times per year to pay attorney fees for a member.
 Knowing how vital the Legal Defense Fund is to fulfilling our obligations to Network members, we are always happy to answer questions from our members or prospective members about the Legal Defense Fund.